 Well, regular testing of disaster recovery systems is essential.
 I do recommend performing the testing in a pre-production environment.
 It’s also necessary to schedule mock tests regularly to make sure everything is working as expected.

-The following are the topics Eric explained in chapter 18 to give you a better understanding of various test scenarios.
+The following are the topics Eric explained in chapter 18 to understand various test scenarios better.

 - Test Backup data with restore operations